PsiQ/bartiq/docs/concepts/compilation.md

 # Compilation

 Here we will describe how the compilation process in Bartiq works.
 Please keep in mind, that while we try to keep this page up-to-date, in the end the code is the only source-of-truth.
-If you notice any discrepancies, between what's described here and how Bartiq behaves, please [create an issue](https://github.com/PsiQ/bartiq/issues)!
+If you notice any discrepancies between what is described here and how Bartiq behaves, please [create an issue](https://github.com/PsiQ/bartiq/issues)!

 ## Bird's eye perspective on compilation

 Compilation is a very overloaded word, so let us start by explaining what we mean by *compiling a routine* in Bartiq.

 Quantum programs are often deeply nested structures.
 A program can call multiple routines, which themselves call other routines, and so on.
-One typically defines resources of each routine at the local level using available local symbols and variables.
+One typically defines resources of each routine at the local level using locally defined symbols and variables.
 However, in the end, we are typically interested in resources used by each routine expressed in terms of input parameters of the whole program.

 Here's an example to illustrate what we're talking about.
 Below we show a routine with two children, each of them having some example resource defined in terms of their local parameters.